To support our community, Ross & Baruzzini partnered with USGBC to provide in-kind energy audit services for a local congregation.

 What’s next?
 The building survey.
 All mechanical, electrical, and envelope systems were inspected to see what efficiency improvements could be made.
 Thermal infrared images were taken so we could assess the envelope integrity and diagnose moisture and infiltration issues.
 The survey resulted in a list of energy conservation measures (ECMs).
 We suggested that the congregation improve the building envelope insulation, reduce infiltration, improve HVAC system efficiencies, upgrade the interior lighting, and reduce domestic heating energy losses among other improvements.
 These ECMs will help the congregation save energy and reduce their annual utility costs.
 In total, the anticipated energy savings from implementing these changes is expected to be approximately 30% of their annual energy costs with a simple payback period of about 10 years.

 In all of our energy audits, we strive to include helpful information about implementation and financing options available for the client.
 This was particularly true for Grace + Peace Fellowship as funds are always limited for non-profits and congregations.
 In addition, more information will be made available at the upcoming USGBC-Missouri Gateway Chapter workshop, “Green Your House of Worship,” to be held on February 22.
-The event will be an opportunity for congregations to learn more about benchmarking and energy saving projects they can implement.
+The event will be an opportunity for congregations to learn more about benchmarking and energy-saving projects they can implement.
 If you’re interested, you can check it out here.

 So where does one begin in the process of saving energy in their building?
 I encourage you to begin by benchmarking.
-Taking a proactive approach to energy management is key, and like I said before, you can’t manage what you don’t measure.
+Taking a proactive approach to energy management is key, and as I said before, you can’t manage what you don’t measure.
 To get started, join the 25×20 Benchmarking Campaign by pledging to benchmark your building.
 This campaign, coordinated by the St. Louis Regional Chamber and USGBC-Missouri Gateway Chapter, aims to reduce building energy consumption in the St. Louis region by 25% by the year 2020.
 Participants in the campaign learn how benchmarking is a crucial step to conserving energy, saving money, and lowering environmental impacts.
 To learn more about the 25×20 Benchmarking Campaign, see the list of participants, and take the pledge, visit here.

 For more information about Grace + Peace Fellowship and the services they provide to the community, visit their website.